Documentation Index

 6. Test DB Cluster connection

-First, create an application server that will communicate with DB Cluster to be created from Cloud DB Serverless on NAVER Cloud Platform console.
-The application server can be created from the VPC environment of the NAVER Cloud Platform console i_menu > Services > Compute > Server.
+First, create an application server that will communicate with DB Cluster to be created from Cloud DB Serverless on the NAVER Cloud Platform console.
+To create an application server, navigate to Menu > Services > Compute > Server in the VPC environment of the NAVER Cloud Platform console.

 Note